Fast computation of Tukey trimmed regions and median in dimension $p>2$: Introduction

-To compute a Tukey region of given data $\{x_1,\dots, x_n\}$ appears as an even more challenging combinatorial task, as it involves a very large number of observation hyperplanes to be possibly inspected.
-In dimension two the task has been solved by use of a circular sequence, which enumerates all intersections of observation hyperplanes \citep{RutsR96a}. \cite{KongM12} demonstrate that a Tukey $\tau$-trimmed region is bordered by hyperplanes $\pi_{\text{KM}}(\tau, u)$ which correspond to $\tau$-quantiles of projections in direction of their normals $u$.
-Moreover, the Tukey is the \textit{infinite} intersection over all directions $u$ of the inner halfspaces characterized by $\pi_{\text{KM}}(\tau, u)$.
+To compute a Tukey $\kappa$-region of given data $\{\x_1,\dots, \x_n\}$ appears to be a much more challenging task, as it involves a very large number of possible observational hyperplanes to be inspected.
+By an \textit{observational hyperplane} or \textit{elemental hyperplane} we mean a hyperplane that passes through (at least) $p$ elements of $\{\x_1, \dots, \x_n\}$.
+In dimension two the task has been solved by use of a circular sequence, which enumerates all intersections of observational hyperplanes \citep{RutsR96a}.
+Throughout the paper we assume that the data is \emph{in general position}, \textit{i.e.}, that any observational hyperplane contains exactly $p$ data points \citep{Donoho82}.
+Otherwise, the data may be slightly perturbed to meet the assumption.